reneaas/Misc-projects/README.md

 For information on how to compile and run the codes, see [diffusion_eq](https://github.com/reneaas/MachineLearning/tree/master/diffusion_eq).
 Here you find a README explaining the details.
+A detailed analysis of the method used can be found in this [report](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project5/report/Project_5.pdf).